surgeslc/GitHub-avatar-downloader/README.md

 `node download_avatars.js jquery jquery`

-This is a project for the Web Development Bootcamp conducted by Lighthouse Labs (lighthouselabs.ca).
+This is a project for the Web Development Bootcamp conducted by [Lighthouse Labs](lighthouselabs.ca).